kylengn/bank-simulator/README.md

 Each simulation randomly picks one persona + one scenario.
 The conversation follows a rule-based flow where the "customer" responds based on specific keywords the agent mentions, advancing through structured steps toward resolution.

+### How the Flow Works ‼️

+**For Agents (Users):** To succeed in each scenario, you need to mention specific keywords at each step.
+The customer will respond positively when you hit the right keywords, or give you hints when you miss them.

+**Example - "Card Lost" Scenario Flow:**

+**Step 1: Verify Identity**
+- **Goal**: Show empathy and gather verification details
+- **Keywords to mention**: "verify", "security", "full name", "date of birth", "help", "understand"
+- **✅ Success**: Customer provides name and DOB, asks you to block the card
+- **❌ Miss**: Customer stays panicked, asks what verification you need

+**Step 2: Block the Card**
+- **Goal**: Confirm card details and take action
+- **Keywords to mention**: "card number", "last 4 digits", "block", "freeze", "protect"
+- **✅ Success**: Customer gives last 4 digits, asks about replacement timeline
+- **❌ Miss**: Customer worries about fraud, asks about the blocking process

+**Step 3: Arrange Replacement**
+- **Goal**: Explain replacement process and options
+- **Keywords to mention**: "replacement", "new card", "expedite", "timeline", "delivery", "address"
+- **✅ Success**: Customer requests expedited delivery, conversation concludes
+- **❌ Miss**: Customer asks how long it takes and if you can rush it

+**💡 Pro Tips:**
+- Each scenario has 3 structured steps that mirror real banking protocols
+- Listen to customer hints in their responses - they guide you to the right keywords
+- The step indicator shows your progress: "You're on step X"
+- Practice different approaches to see how keyword matching works

 ## Implemented Extensions

 **Chose: Audio and/or Video**